AndreLMiller/AndreLMiller.github.io/essays/Smart_Questions.md

    In conclusion, asking smart questions is a lot more helpful when you are in a bind and it will help you and the person answering a lot better to figure out the problem you are having.
-Also learning now about how to ask questions will help you further down in life to sound more professional, and will help you communicate a lot better in a working environment so that you could be more efficient and get things done quicker when projects come up.It helped me a lot learnning about asking smart questions and I will keep this in mind when I am having trouble in my coding and problems in the future.
+Also learning now about how to ask questions will help you further down in life to sound more professional, and will help you communicate a lot better in a working environment so that you could be more efficient and get things done quicker when projects come up.
+It helped me a lot learnning about asking smart questions and I will keep this in mind when I am having trouble in my coding and problems in the future.